Custard Apple (Annonaceae), Breadfruit (Moraceae) and Soursop (Annonaceae)

 Custard Apple (Annonaceae), Breadfruit (Moraceae) and Soursop (Annonaceae) are three sculptures by Veronica Ryan that stand on Narrow Way, near St Augustine's Tower in Hackney, London.
 They were commissioned as a memorial to the Windrush generation of British African-Caribbean people who immigrated to the United Kingdom in the wake of World War II.
+They are the first permanent public sculptures by a black female artist in the United Kingdom.